 Strategically, the openEHR approach enables a platform-based e-health software market, in which vendors and developers of back-end and front-end solutions interface via standardised information, standardised content models and terminology, and standardised service interfaces.
 This gives procurement stakeholders new choices.
 It also allows app developers to concentrate on their apps, and simply plug in to a reliable back-end.

 This website will give you information on how it all works, and how to become a member of openEHR.
 Are you a clinical professional?
 You can help creating and reviewing the archetypes.
 Are you a message designer?
 You may want to get involved in building template-based message specifications, based on the archetypes.
 Are you a software developer?
 You can help build the new generation of EHR tools.
 If you are a researcher, you can get involved in specifying how openEHR querying, published terminologies and standards like CDISC can be used to improve how longitudinal data-based studies are done.
 Maybe you want to obtain tools and solutions?
-You will find directories of systems and applications vendors, as well as open source components.
+You will find vendor solutions, as well as open source components.

 Specifications Quick Links